aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ### Step 3.3: Wait for service deployment to complete

-Monitor the deployment of the services via the AWS CodePipeline console, and wait until they are up and running (you can use the ECS console to do this).
+Monitor the deployment of the services via the [AWS CodePipeline console](https://console.aws.amazon.com/codepipeline/), and wait until they are up and running.
+This should take around 4 minutes.
+You can use the [ECS console](https://console.aws.amazon.com/ecs/) to verify that the services are running.

 Following completion of these service deployments, your set up will now be as shown below: